5 Written questions

 - d Ruled that blacks could never be citizens in America and therefore could not sue in the court of law.
 It also overturned the Missouri Compromise, stating that the government has no right to deny slave ownership.

-5 Multiple Choice Questions
+5 Multiple choice questions

 - Stated that Missouri could come into the union as a slave state and Maine would come in as a free state.
 It also forbid any states north of 36 30' to be slave state.

 Harriet Tubman → One of the most famous "conductors," freeing more than 300 slaves.

-Monroe Doctrine → The idea that God intends for America to extend itself to the Pacific Ocean.
+Susan .B.
+Anthony → The idea that God intends for America to extend itself to the Pacific Ocean.